 Air Fryer Shrimp is seasoned and tender jumbo shrimp cooked in an air fryer and ready to eat in about 10 minutes!
-Try my Air Fryer Pork Belly Bites for another delicious appetizer made in an air fryer.
+Try my Shrimp Scampi if you are looking for a more traditional (and pan-seared) shrimp recipe!

 Air Fryer Shrimp